Samsung Experience Home Keeps Stopping (Fix)

 If your home screen/layout is broken

-Sometimes the issue is that Samsung Experience Home rebuilt its database incorrectly after a crash or update.
+Sometimes Samsung Experience Home rebuilds its database incorrectly after a crash or update.

 Quick layout recovery checklist